-Marjorie Merriweather Post, who grew up in Battle Creek, Michigan and was the daughter of Ella Merriweather Post and Charles William Post of the Post Cereal empire.
-Throughout her life and privileged travels, she collected objects, works of art, literature, and other objets d’arts from around the world, including a vast number of Faberge eggs as well as the largest collection of Russian Imperial era works of art outside of Russia, which are now on display at her former home, Hillwood Estate, Museum and Gardens.
-With the hope of collecting beautiful objects and creating enchanting gardens that would one day be displayed and enjoyed by the public, Ms. Post created an enduring legacy of natural beauty, history, and cultural exchange that we very much enjoyed on our inaugural visit to Washington D.C.
+Marjorie Merriweather Post grew up in Battle Creek, Michigan, and was the daughter of Ella Merriweather Post and Charles William Post of the Post Cereal empire.
+Throughout her life and privileged travels, she collected objects, works of art, literature, and other objets d’arts worldwide.
+Here collection includes a vast number of Faberge eggs and the most extensive collection of Russian Imperial era works of art outside of Russia.
+These are now on display at her former home, Hillwood Estate, Museum, and Gardens.
+With the hope of collecting beautiful objects and creating enchanting gardens that would one day be displayed and enjoyed by the public, Ms. Post created an enduring legacy of natural beauty, history, and cultural exchange.
+We very much appreciated her collection on our inaugural visit to Washington D.C.

 Hillwood Estate, Museum & Gardens